jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 I was struck by Sven Birkerts remarks in Gutenberg Elegies: The Fate of Reading in an Electronic age, who writes:

-> “I worry not only that the world will become increasingly alien and inhospitable to me, but also that I will be gradually coerced into living against my natural grain, forced to adapt to a pace and a level of technological complexity that does not suit me, and driven to interact with others in certain prescribed ways.” (p.
-28)
+> “I worry not only that the world will become increasingly alien and inhospitable to me, but also that I will be gradually coerced into living against my natural grain, forced to adapt to a pace and a level of technological complexity that does not suit me, and driven to interact with others in certain prescribed ways.” <span class="citation" data-reading="VBRGFWSI=>p.
+28"/>

 {:.question}
 In the above quote, where can see the Marxist idea of a "ruling" or "dominant" idea at work?
 How does this ruling idea manifest itself as not just the dominant idea but the "natural" or "normal" idea?
 How is he using this idea to measure or evaluate the worth of alternative media.